-The best parenting: firm with rules and open emotionally.
+The best parenting: setting rules for teenagers and being open emotionally.

 It happens, but very rarely.
 A sensitive and intelligent teenager articulates what most teenagers are can’t, “I want my parents to be strict with me.”

 Consistent Parenting Means Setting Rules for Teenagers

 I often witness a big irony when it comes to parenting teenagers: if you give them everything they want, they will resent you for it.
 Because in giving them everything they want, you’re not giving them what they need.
 Teenagers need consistent parenting and consistent rules.
 They need you to be firm, and they need to be frustrated by healthy limits to prepare them for the real world.
 For many teenagers, getting everything they want creates a sense of lack of preparedness and fear that they won’t be able to succeed in life.

 I like to think about it starting at the following point.
 Teenagers are actually scared of getting everything that they want.
 They know, somewhere in the back of their minds, that they are not yet mature enough.

 When teenagers are exposed to effective parenting, they feel frustrated (as they should) but they also feel safe.
 They feel like their parents have everything under control; that the parents are protecting the teenagers from themselves at a time when the teenagers do not have that ability.
 This is what setting rules for teens really means.

 Healthy Boundaries For Teens Make Them Feel Safe